walksanatora/package-manager/README.md

 for installing .sh files

-* put sh files in /src
+* put sh files in /src (add it if it doesent exist)
-* run ./compile
+* run ./walpak compile
-* run ./bin-install
+* run ./walpak install
     * this is all you really have to run
+    * requires files in /bin

 to remove packages

-* run ./bin-uninstall
+* run ./walpak uninstall

 __next in line__
 * versioning for the "packages"